kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-how-facebook-makes-money-business-model-explained.md

 ![WhatsApp Logo](/assets/images/icons/whatsapp.png){: .align-left}

 **One of the core Facebook apps is WhatsApp, with around 2 billion users worldwide.
-It is the most popular messaging app in the world, even though in the US it lags behind Facebook Messenger.**
+It is the most popular messaging app globally, even though it lags behind Facebook Messenger in the US.**

 Facebook purchased WhatsApp in [2014 for **$19bn**](https://about.fb.com/news/2014/02/facebook-to-acquire-whatsapp/){:target="_blank"} but did not make much money from it yet.

 Initially, Facebook planned to make money from advertising on WhatsApp, similar to what Facebook did in Facebook Messenger.
 But Facebook scrapped these plans.
 Currently, Facebook says that it will pursue a different business model for WhatsApp.

-**Based on Facebook's current plans, WhatsApp won't be making money from advertising, but Facebook will earn money by providing [tools for business](https://www.wsj.com/articles/whatsapp-outlines-future-payday-from-users-messaging-with-businesses-11603371604){:target="_blank"} to communicate with customers through WhatsApp.
+**Based on Facebook's current plans, WhatsApp won't be making money from advertising, but Facebook will earn money by providing [tools for businesses](https://www.wsj.com/articles/whatsapp-outlines-future-payday-from-users-messaging-with-businesses-11603371604){:target="_blank"} to communicate with customers through WhatsApp.
 The same will be valid also for Facebook Messenger.**

 Facebook already collects some revenue from fees it charges business customers for using its WhatsApp API interface for sending messages to their customers.
 Customers can use it to send messages for free within 24 hours from the time customer contacted them, but after that period expires, WhatsApp charges businesses between 0.5 and 1 cent per message.